hackware1993/Flutter_ConstraintLayout/README.md

     9. baselineToTop
     10. baselineToBottom
     11. baselineToBaseline
-2. margin and goneMargin
+2. margin and goneMargin(when the visibility of the dependent element is gone or the actual size of one side is 0, the goneMargin will take effect, otherwise the margin will take effect, even if its own visibility is gone)
-3. clickPadding (quickly expand the click area of child elements without changing their actual size.
+3. clickPadding(quickly expand the click area of child elements without changing their actual size.
-   This means that the click area can be shared between child elements without increasing nesting.
+   This means that you can completely follow the layout of the UI prototype without having to think about the click area of the element.
+This also means that the click area can be shared between child elements without increasing nesting.
 Sometimes it may be necessary to combine with e-index)
 4. visibility control
     1. visible
     2. invisible
-    3. gone
+    3. gone(sometimes it may be better to use a conditional expression to keep the element from being created)
 5. constraint integrity hint
-6. bias
+6. bias(when there are constraints left and right or up and down, horizontalBias and verticalBias can be used to adjust the offset.
+The default value is 0.5, which means centering)
 7. z-index(drawing order, default is child index)
 8. translate
 9. percentage layout(when size is set to matchConstraint, the percentage layout will take effect,